davidcorton/archSeries/README.md

 * Crema, E. (2012) Modelling temporal uncertainty in archaeological analysis. *Journal of Archaeological Method and Theory*, **19**, 440-461.

 ##Current issues to work on
-1. Move ROC code into core functions.
 2. Add progress reporters for ROC routines.
 3. date.simulate: add option to simulate by item rather than by context.
-5. Clear up bugs with passing a single vector to dummy.simulate - perhaps by separating the `probs` argument into two arguments, one for the probabilities and one for the labels.
-Does the vector of relative probabilities actually have to be the same length as the number of bins for the output?
 6. New function(s) to generate model distributions to feed into dummy.simulate?
-7. Set default for probs in freq.simulate, so that it's uniform unless specified otherwise.
-8. Output files/variables from freq.simulate - set arguments to specify.
 9. Fix problem with zero values in probs for dummy.simulate.
-10. Change 'Frag' to 'count' in freq.simulate.
 11. Make plotting functions.